bradford-hamilton/Ruby-On-Quails/guides/source/generators.md

 If you generate another resource, you can see that we get exactly the same result!
 This is useful if you want to customize your scaffold templates and/or layout by just creating `edit.html.erb`, `index.html.erb` and so on inside `lib/templates/erb/scaffold`.

-Scaffold templates in Rails frequently use ERB tags; these tags need to be escaped so that the generated output is valid ERB code.
+Scaffold templates in Quails frequently use ERB tags; these tags need to be escaped so that the generated output is valid ERB code.

 For example, the following escaped ERB tag would be needed in the template